 Bulawayo Bulawayo, Zimbabwe Travel Guide

 Bulawayo offers an unique blend of historical charm, cultural richness, and direct access to breathtaking natural wonders like Matobo Hills.
 The relaxed pace of the city permits genuine interaction with its welcoming residents.
-The experience of tracking rhinos on foot in Matobo Hills stands out as a deeply moving and unforgettable encounter, fostering a profound connection to the local wildlife and conservation.
+The experience of tracking rhinos on foot in Matobo Hills stands out as a deeply moving and unforgettable encounter, fostering a profound connection to wildlife and conservation.

 Your choices contribute to this unique destination's sustainability.